-You can opt to build a daily, weekly, quarterly, or annual self-care regimen that includes 15-minute meditations and/or nightly journaling.
-Add in an eight-hour sleep routine or commit to quarterly mini vacations.
+You can opt to build a daily, weekly, quarterly, or annual self-care regimen.
+Maybe this includes 15-minute meditations and/or nightly journaling.
+Add in an eight-hour sleep routine or commit to quarterly mini-vacations.
 (Here are therapists’ tips for how to start a journal.)

 The main goal of self-care includes engaging “in meaningful activities that reduce stress, while promoting optimal health and well-being,” says Barbara Ford Shabazz, clinical psychologist and director of the psychology program at South University.
 “Creating a plan is a highly individualized endeavor.”